 This sidecut was born from an existing project, where the circular arcs have been replaced by straight lines.
 With this solution, the pressure is uniformly distributed over the entire length of the edge.
 A board with this technology will be the best choice for maximum grip on hard surfaces.

-Our fake twin-tip keeps the same sidecut of a twin-tip snowboard but has a different tail and tip, which make this board versatile in all-mountain and more suitable for all the snow conditions.
-The shorter and flattened tail improves maneuverability and handling even on large boards, and combined with a wider tip it favors floating in powder snow, while maintaining the playful character of a twin-tip.
+Our fake twin-tip keeps the same sidecut of a twin-tip snowboard but has a different tail and tip, which make this board versatile in all-mountain and more suitable for all snow conditions.
+The shorter and flattened tail improve it’s manoeuvrability and handling, even on large boards, and combined with a wider tip it favors floating in powder snow, while maintaining the playful character of a twin-tip.

 Concept and construction introduced by Burton, “raduction” allows you to use a snowboard 8-10 cm shorter than your normal size.
-A board apparently small but with great performance for maximum fun.
+A presumably small board, but with great performance for maximum fun.
 Its reduced size and lightness make it easy to control and also perfect for learning, from carving to tricks, while its particular structure guarantees stability and grip equal to those of a normal board.

-The negative core profile is characterized by a reverse thickness, increased in correspondence of the feet position and thinned at the ends and in the center of the snowboard.
+The negative core profile is characterized by a reverse thickness, increased by correspondence with the feet position and thinned at the ends and in the center of the snowboard.
 Negative core is ideal on wide boards and to increase the sensitivity under the feet, guaranteeing a great leg independence.

 This profile is given by an increase in thickness of the wooden core that starts from the tip and tail to reach the maximum height under the feet, keeping it constant at the center of the snowboard.
 This way we get powerful and stable boards oriented to speed and we reinforce the splitboards internal edge for the ascents.